luau-lang/site/src/content/docs/reference/api.md

 When `nup` is not zero, the specified number of upvalues are popped from the stack to be stored in the function object.

-Important: Luau does not preserve the `debugname`, the pointer lifetime has to encompass the lifetime of the VM.
+Important: Luau does not copy the `debugname`, the pointer lifetime has to encompass the lifetime of the VM.

 ```c
 void lua_pushcclosure(lua_State* L, lua_CFunction fn, const char* debugname, int nup);